MarioAngelov2/F1/readme.md

 - React Router DOM
 - TanStack Query

+`Framer Motion` is used to create beautiful animations to make the user experiance more pleasent.

+`Material-UI` is used to create

-## Usage
+## Running the App

 You will be working in the `src` folder.
 This will be designated as the `root` folder, where `package.json` should be placed.

-You need to install all the packages in the root folder: `npm i`
+- Clone the repository to your local machine.
+- Navigate to the project directory and run `npm install` to install dependencies.

-In order to run the project: `npm run dev`
+- Run `npm run dev` to start the app.

 ## Screenshots
 <img src="public/Screenshots/Home.png" />